timmcginley/Thesis/README.md

 So you are thinking about starting your thesis!
 This is great news, you are about to start on a fantastic journey of discovery.

-The thesis is different from projects you may have done in your studies previously.
-Most importantly this is not:
+Your thesis will be different from projects you have done previously in your studies.
+Most importantly it is not:
 * a chronological report on what you have did in the 5 months
 * or documentation of a tool / method / process that you have built.

+The aim of the thesis

-Most importantly you are ultimately trying to close a gap in knowledge, this can be a very small gap.
+> you are ultimately trying to close a gap in knowledge, this can be a *very* small gap.

 ## Practical things
 * Most students at DTU use overleaf, but you can use word if you prefer.
 If you use overleaf, this can be linked to a github repo, which I think could really exciting possibilities.